unifyai/.github/profile/README.md

 ---

-Unify makes the leap from standalone AI agents to fully fledged virtual colleagues.
-These are not personal assistants you prompt and wait — they have their own name, personality, computer, and an ever-growing memory and skill set.
-You onboard them like any new hire: share your screen, walk them through your tools, hop on a call.
-They learn how your team works, ask follow-up questions, and improve over time.
+Unify builds AI assistants you onboard like new hires.
+Share your screen, walk them through your tools, hop on a call — they learn how your team works, ask follow-up questions, and improve over time.
+They have their own computer, work across email/Teams/phone, and are interruptible at any point mid-task.

-We built our own stack from scratch — the architecture is fundamentally different from existing agent frameworks.
-The brain is open-source under MIT.
+The brain is a distributed system of specialized state managers coordinated through steerable async tool loops.
+Open-source under MIT.

 ### Repositories